 Zemin Wang MD, PhD, Research Fellow, Neurology Department, BWH, Boston MA

 Kiyoshi Egawa, MD, PhD, Pediatric Department, Hokkaido University School of Medicine, Medical Staff, Sapporo, Japan

 Kyung-IL Park, MD, PhD, Neurology Department, Seoul Paik Hospital, Inje University, South Korea

-Ji Lee, MD, PhD, MGH Pediatric Neurology Resident, Boston MA
+Ji Lee, MD, PhD, R25 Research Fellow, MGH Pediatric Neurology-BWH, Boston, MA

 Yevgeny Berdichevsky, PhD, Assistant Professor, Department of Electrical and Computer Engineering, Lehigh University, PA

 Sonya Jakawich, PhD, Project Manager, Salinergy

 Helen Sabolek-Consiglio, PhD, Assistant Professor, Department of Psychology, Regis College, MA